1973–74 Philadelphia Flyers season: Playoffs

 The Flyers opened the post season against the 4th place Atlanta Flames.
 The Flyers swept the Atlanta Flames in four games with a combined score of 17–6.
 Rick MacLeish led the Flyers with four goals during the series.
-He scored a natural hat-trick in Game 2.
+He scored a natural hat-trick in game two.

 The Flyers headed into a grueling semifinals match up against the New York Rangers, who had won the regular season series 2–1–2.
-The series opened up in Philadelphia at the Spectrum with the Flyers shutting out the Rangers 4–0 in Game 1 and taking Game 2 5–2.
-The series switched back to New York and the Rangers would take Game 3 5–3 and Game 4 in overtime 2–1.
-The Flyers won Game 5 at home 4–1.
-With the Rangers on the verge of defeat in Game 6 the Rangers won 4–1.
-In Game 7 Gary Dornhoefer scored the game-winning goal with 10:59 left in the third.
+The series opened up in Philadelphia at the Spectrum with the Flyers shutting out the Rangers 4–0 in game one and taking game two 5–2.
+The series switched back to New York and the Rangers would take game three 5–3 and game four in overtime 2–1.
+The Flyers won game five at home 4–1.
+With the Rangers on the verge of defeat in game six the Rangers won 4–1.
+In game seven Gary Dornhoefer scored the game-winning goal with 10:59 left in the third.
 Rick MacLeish again led the Flyers in scoring in this series with seven goals.
 The home team was the winner of every game in the series.

-This set up a Stanley Cup Finals matchup against the Boston Bruins, who won the season series 3–1–1.
-The series opened in Boston at the Boston Garden with Boston winning Game 1, 3–2 and the Flyers winning Game 2, 3–2 in overtime on a Bobby Clarke goal.
-The series moved to Philadelphia where the Flyers won Game 3, 4–1 and Game 4, 4–2.
-The series returned to Boston and Bruins won Game 5, 5–1.
-The series returned to Philadelphia for Game 6.
+This set up a Stanley Cup Final matchup against the Boston Bruins, who won the season series 3–1–1.
+The series opened in Boston at the Boston Garden with Boston winning game one, 3–2 and the Flyers winning game two, 3–2 in overtime on a Bobby Clarke goal.
+The series moved to Philadelphia where the Flyers won game three, 4–1 and game four, 4–2.
+The series returned to Boston and Bruins won game five, 5–1.
+The series returned to Philadelphia for game six.
 Kate Smith performed "God Bless America" to a sell out crowd of 17,007 prior to the game.
 The Flyers won their first Stanley Cup on the lone goal of the game by Rick MacLeish in the first period.
 With seconds left on the Clock Gene Hart, the Flyers play-by-play announcer, made his famous call "Ladies and gentlemen, the Flyers are going to win the Stanley Cup.
 The Flyers win the Stanley Cup.
 The Flyers win the Stanley Cup.
 The Flyers have won the Stanley Cup!".
 Bernie Parent was awarded the Conn Smythe Trophy as playoff MVP.